Could the test from the standard regression model make a significant regression with autoregressive noise become insignificant?

 Title

-Could the test from the standard regression model could make significant regression with autoregressive noise become insignificant?
+Could the test from the standard regression model make a significant regression with autoregressive noise become insignificant?

 Authors